 This groundbreaking report examines Head Start and Early Head Start data from all 50 states, the District of Columbia, and six territories for 2014-2015, as well as historical data from 2007 to 2015.
+State(s) of Head Start also includes data for Migrant and Seasonal Head Start (MSHS) programs and American Indian and Alaska Native (AIAN) programs, which provide crucial services to populations that are particularly vulnerable.
 The study was conducted to provide policymakers and the public with detailed information regarding federal support for Head Start and the services Head Start provides on a state-by-state basis.
-The report also includes information on two important programs serving particularly vulnerable populations that do not easily fit in the individual state profiles.
-The America Indian and Alaska Native program (AIAN) provides culturally sensitive services to children and families in tribal areas who are often isolated from other early childhood education programs.
-The Migrant and Seasonal Head Start program targets the unique needs of primarily agricultural worker families who move across states and work extended days.

-State(s) of Head Start reveals widespread differences across states in funding, classroom hours, teacher qualifications and compensation, observed quality, and enrollment.
+It reveals widespread differences across states in funding, classroom hours, teacher qualifications and compensation, observed quality, and enrollment.
 Such differences arise, in part, as local programs have been forced to triage limited funding.
 State(s) of Head Start clarifies the needs in each state for additional federal, as well as state and local, support for the education of young children in poor and low-income families.
 This report's findings underscore the need for greater coordination between Head Start and state and local government agencies to build high-quality early learning programs with widespread reach and adequate funding.